acoimbramendes/acoimbramendes/README.md

-- 👋 Hi, I’m @acoimbramendes
+Hi, I’m @acoimbramendes
-- 📫 How to reach me acoimbramendes@gmail.com

 Couple projects that I worked in the past

 -> FPGA
 -> RTL
 -> Verification
 -> Emulation
 -> Computer Architecture

+Linkedin:
+acoimbramendes@gmail.com

 <!---
 acoimbramendes/acoimbramendes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.